MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 ## Create a new environment or use an existing environment for your satellite

 Microsoft recommends that you have the satellite solution imported inside your production environment.
-If you create a new environment, follow the steps in [Set up the Automation Kit](main.md).
+If you create a new environment, follow the steps in [Set up the automation kit](main.md).

 ### Import the Creator Kit